jofner/Twitch-SDK/README.md

 ```

 The downloaded package includes the `src` directory.
 This directory contains
-the source code of TwitchTV API SDK for PHP.
+the source code of TwitchTV SDK for PHP.
 This is the only directory
 that you will need in order to deploy your application.

 ## Getting started